Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

-This entire section is dedicated to showcasing various aspects of the common user interface.
+This page is dedicated to showcasing various aspects of the common user interface.